Update rollups for Windows

 What are Rollup Updates?

 Rollup updates is a cumulative setup of hotfixes which contains security updates, critical updates that need to be deployed immediately.
 It's basically a set of updates packed together which can be deployed at once instead of downloading every update separately, thus saving you all the time.
-This update rollup provides protection against cyberattacks and fix bugs, address errors and fix various issues.
+These Windows update rollups provide protection against cyberattacks and fix bugs, address errors and fix various issues.
 For example, let's say your systems might not be patched with an update rollup for a security issue which makes your network more vulnerable to exploits.
 Hence, it's recommended to deploy rollup updates as soon as possible to keep your endpoint systems secure, thus enhancing the environment.

 You can prevent your enterprise from cyber attacks and various issues by following any one of the following installation methods: